 So we set off, along the hard ridge that separated the rice plant rows and irrigation streams.
 “This is a special place,” Gusti told me as we walked.
 “It is healthy and healing; there are no bad spirits.
 There, you can let the negative energy out, and welcome only the positive in.”
 We passed a small paddock where a lone cow brayed at us.
 Gusti offered his arm occasionally as we descended, to help me steady myself.
 “Do not rush,” he said.
 “Steady, control your step.”
 A moment later he plucked some flowers off a nearby branch, handing them to me.
 “For the blessings, the offering,” he said.

-After 10 more minutes of steep descent along a dirt and rock path, we reached the narrow river, rushing over rocks.
+After 10 more minutes of steep descent along with dirt and rock path, we reached the narrow river, rushing over rocks.
 We climbed down to the water’s edge, standing on the large rocks alongside.
 I held the flowers between my palms, in Namaste or prayer position at my third eye chakra, as Gusti directed.
 He chanted some words, asking me to repeat them, and talked about healing and good energy and health and blessings.
 He took a palm branch and swirled it around the water, and then directed me to toss my flowers in.
 I did, watching them carried up into the current and quickly swept away, and exhaled.

 Gusti then turned silently and went back up the way we had come, leaving me to commune with nature and enjoy the silence for a while.
 Finally, I had discovered the heart of Ubud and Bali, in one of those unanticipated encounters that put a stamp on you.